arturfatkul/Python-network-scripts/README.md

 ######  <h2> Web UI Automation for password changes

 This console-based script helped to automate quarter-yearly compliance task for password changes on hundreds of radio antennas.
-Option for that task through the SNMP was missing, that's why web automation was a great choice.
+Option for that task through the SNMP was missing, that's why web automation was the only choice.

 ######  <h2> Dependencies